jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 ---
 At age 28, I went back to school.

-Actually, it's more accurate to say that I go to school.
 Although I had tried college immediately after high school, I failed out after 3 semesters.
 None of my old grades were good enough to use for credit, so I started over from scratch.

 My first semester began in January 2014.
 In May 2018, I graduated with a bachelor's degree in Physics.
 I was 33 years old.

-I won't lie to you and say that it was a walk in the park.
+I won't lie to you and say it was a park walk.
 It was obviously doable, but it was remarkably difficult.

 There were times where I wasn't sure how I was going to pay the rent.
 I even once had to borrow money from a friend.
-However, the personal professional growth I experienced during that 4 year period is worth 10 times the cost of a typical college degree.
+However, the personal and professional growth I experienced during that four year period is worth 10 times the cost of a typical college degree.

 ## Why do you, personally, want to sacrifice 4 years to college?